 When Princeton dedicated the Memorial Atrium on February 21, 1920, the marble walls bore only the names of World War I casualties.
 Initial plans for adding a commemorative tablet for the Civil War dead imagined grouping the names according to Union and Confederate affiliations.
 President John Grier Hibben rejected the idea.
 “No, the names shall be placed alphabetically,” Hibben declared, “and no one shall know on which side these young men fought.”
 The resulting monument may be the only one in the United States to include the names of Union and Confederate casualties without noting the cause for which they died.

 The university began inscribing the names of Civil War dead, with Blue and Grey commingled, sometime around 1923.
 The tablet initially included only sixty-two names, but the university’s records were incomplete.
 Over the next sixteen years additional research yielded eight more names that were inscribed on the tablet.
-Of the seventy total names, thirty-four were Union and thirty-six Confederate—though a myth persists on campus that the two sides are evenly represented on the tablet at thirty-five each.
-Recent research by Princeton University Archives staff has revealed that eighty-six alumni died in the Civil War, forty-eight of them for the Confederacy and thirty-eight for the Union.
+Of the seventy total names, the two sides are evenly represented on the tablet at thirty-five each.
+Recent research by Princeton University Archives staff, however, has revealed that eighty-six alumni died in the Civil War, forty-seven of them for the Confederacy and thirty-nine for the Union.